bioinf/Sibelia/README.md

 Introduction
 ============
-This package contains source code for two executables:
+This package contains two programs:

-* Sibelia -- "Sibelia" is a tool for finding synteny blocks (regions of conserved DNA) in closely related genomes, like different strains of the same bacterial species.
+* Sibelia -- "Sibelia" is a tool for finding synteny blocks in closely related genomes, like different strains of the same bacterial species.
 It takes a set of FASTA files with genomes and locates coordinates of the synteny blocks in these sequences.
+It also represents genomes as permutations of the blocks.

-* C-Sibelia -- This program is designed for comparison between a reference and a genome represented as a set of contigs.
-It is able to detect indels of different scale, mismatches and simple rearrangements (reversals and translocations).
+* C-Sibelia -- This tool is designed for comparison between a reference and either a finished genome, or a genome represented as a set of contigs.
+It is able to detect SNPs/SNVs and indels of different scales.
+It also finds synteny blocks between these two genomes.

-Please note that it is not a release branch, "C-Sibila" is currently unstable and is under active developement.

 Installation
 ============